kgoebber/met330/assignments/PSet4/README.md

 -   The total number of months spent in El Nino for the dataset

--   Print the maximum and minimum SOI values and the month and year they occur
+-   Print the overall maximum and minimum SOI values and the month and year they occur

 > **Background**
 >